soffes/blog/posts/2012-07-12-scaling-cheddar.markdown

 The first few days of the [Cheddar](http://cheddarapp.com) launch was rough.
 I got hammered the first day with over 40,000 views to the website (not including API traffic).
 At one point, I was running 40 dynos (Cheddar runs on Heroku).

-After awhile, a pattern became clear. *There would eventually be some request queueing visible in New Relic and then all requests would just time out.* I was using one of the beta databases on Heroku (Crane).
+After awhile, a pattern became clear. ==There would eventually be some request queueing visible in New Relic and then all requests would just time out.== I was using one of the beta databases on Heroku (Crane).
 The amazing [@mattt](http://twitter.com/mattt) suggested that I switch to a dedicated one, but that didn't seem to help.

 Now for the best part, everything was down for 12 hours due to an AWS outage.
 The power went out in the datacenter.
 This blows my mind.
 Datacenter 101 is backup generators with backups for those.
 Anyway, this totally sucked.